 Find my matches

-People’s jobs are one of the most important parts of their lives, so it’s natural that careers come up often in conversations between people who’ve just met.
+People’s jobs are one of the most important parts of their lives, so it’s natural that careers usually come up between people who’ve just met.

 If you’re trying to get to know your date, asking them about what they do for a living is a must.
 After all, it’s difficult to get a good understanding of who someone is if you don’t know how they spend the majority of their time!

 If you or your date are retired, it’s worth asking what they were up to before and how they spend their time now.
-They might have some new and interesting retirement adventures to share.
+They might have some interesting retirement adventures to share.

 To avoid this kind of mechanical discussion, try to be mindful of your reason for asking in the first place: to get to know your date and show them your genuine interest.

 Instead of only asking the predictable questions, make an effort to listen closely to what they’re saying, ask follow-up questions, and relate your own experiences to theirs.
-Going through the motions of explaining what they do for the millionth time in the last month may be a little tedious for them, but being asked about their aspirations in life can be much more exciting and engaging.
+Going through the motions of explaining what they do may be a little tedious for them, but being asked about their aspirations in life can be much more exciting and engaging.

 Final thoughts…